Menu

 We recommend setting up your plan with an adviser or broker specialising in providing an accurate dental income protection assessment.

-Contact Insurance Hero, specialists in delivering competitive, tailored quotes to the dental industry.
+Contact Insurance Hero, which specialises in delivering competitive, tailored quotes to the dental industry.
 Call our professional and friendly team of brokers today on 0203 129 88 66 for a no-obligation quote

 The key elements – What you need to know

-There are many different features, both standard and optional, that can tailor to your current or predicted future situation you should be aware of before you enter discussions or take out insurance.
+There are many different features, both standard and optional, that can be tailored to your current or predicted future situation.
+You should be aware of these before you enter discussions or take out insurance.

 • Flexible Cover